xpack/vscode-xpack-extension-ts/README.md

-Compared to typical CMake/meson projects, which in most cases use a single build folder, an xPack Managed Build project is by design defined as a collection of named **build configurations**, each built in a separate folder, and each with its own set of named **actions**, defined as array of strings holding commands.
+Compared to typical CMake/meson projects, which in most cases use a single build folder, an xPack Managed Build project is by design defined as a collection of named **build configurations**, each using a separate build folder, and each with its own set of named **actions**, defined as sequences of commands (stored in arrays of string).

 To avoid redundant definitions between configurations, the actions can use generic templates, with substitutions performed by the [LiquidJS](https://liquidjs.com) template engine, based on user defined string **properties**.

-An typical example of a project with two build configurations, using CMake, may look like:
+A typical example of a project with two build configurations, using CMake, may look like:

 ```json